bschoenecker/cyber-defense-matrix/README.md

 Every control can be positioned on two independent scales that reflect the CDM's resource continuum:

 **Technology ↔ People gradient**
-A clickable colour bar that lets you indicate how much a given control relies on technology versus people.
+A clickable color bar that lets you indicate how much a given control relies on technology versus people.
 The dot starts at 50/50 and can be moved left (more technology-dependent) or right (more people-dependent).
 The split is shown as a live percentage — for example *Technology 70% / People 30%* — always summing to 100%.

 **Process / Govern maturity scale**
 A separate green bar represents how mature the process or governance component of that control is, from 0% (just getting started) to 100% (fully embedded).